 In re Myrvang, 232 F.3d 1116 (9th Cir.
 2000)

 Ninth Circuit rejected Taylor 223 B.R.
 747 from 1998 reversing itself and adopts Hornsby in this marital debt case.

 In re Hornsby, 144 F.3d 433 (6th Cir.
 1998) Student Loan Hardship Discharge Bankruptcy

-The Court of Appeals holds that, despite fact that “undue hardship” test was not met, bankruptcy court has power under Section 105 to fashion remedy appropriate remedy, which could be partially discharging debt, instituting a repayment schedule, granting debtor a deferment or allowing debtor to revisit determination at a later time.
+The Court of Appeals holds that, despite the fact that the “undue hardship” test was not met, the bankruptcy court has the power under Section 105 to fashion remedy appropriate remedy, which could be partially discharging debt, instituting a repayment schedule, granting the debtor a deferment, or allowing the debtor to revisit determination at a later time.